Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Calibration

 \subsection{Assessing the model as a quantitative theory of racial disparity}

 Our calibration successfully captures the racial gaps across three important dimensions: income, wealth, and employment outcomes.
-We now discuss these dimensions in more detail before proceeding with the quantitative exercises that examine the macroeconomic impact of racial discrimination.
+We now discuss the model validity in more detail before proceeding with the quantitative exercises that examine the macroeconomic impact of racial discrimination.

-First, the model captures the overall household distribution of wealth and labor earnings as shown in \Cref{fig:distribution}, even though we do not target these distributions explicitly.
-As with most incomplete market models, we also face difficulty in generating the extreme concentration of wealth and labor income in the top quintile.
+First, the model successfully captures the overall household distribution of wealth and labor earnings as shown in \Cref{fig:distribution}, even though we do not explicitly target these distributions.
+As with most incomplete market models, we also face difficulty in generating the extreme concentration of wealth and labor income in the top quintile of the distribution.
 On the other hand, we are much closer to the empirical distributions in the lower quintiles since we target the share of zero-wealth workers in our calibration.

 Second, the model reproduces the disparities in unemployment, labor income, and wealth between black and white workers.
-As targeted in the calibration, the model replicates the empirical racial labor income gap and the empirical racial difference in the share of people at zero wealth.
-In addition to the targeted moments, \Cref{tab:ss_benchmark} demonstrates that our model successfully generates the untargeted employment and wealth moments.
+Through calibration, the model replicates the empirical racial labor income gap and the empirical racial difference in the share of people at zero wealth.
+In addition to the targeted moments in calibration, \Cref{tab:ss_benchmark} shows that our model successfully generates the untargeted employment and wealth moments close to the data.
 Specifically, our model produces a 5\% unemployment rate among white workers compared to 12\% among black workers.
 Apart from the lower separation rate, white workers have a lower unemployment rate due to their access to prejudiced firms.
-On the wealth dimension, without targeting, the model generates a mean black-white wealth ratio of 0.28, close to 0.23 as in \citet{kaplan2014wealthy}.
-However, the model understates the median wealth gap between black and white workers.
-The median black worker holds 33\% of the wealth of the median white worker in our model compared to 17\% in \citet{kaplan2014wealthy}.
+On the wealth dimension, without targeting, the model generates a mean black-white wealth ratio of 0.29, close to 0.23 in the data \citep{kaplan2014wealthy}.
+However, the model underestimates the median wealth gap between black and white workers.
+The median black worker holds 33\% of the wealth of the median white worker in our model compared to the empirical value of 17\% \citep{kaplan2014wealthy}.

 In summary, the model reflects the racial disparities present in labor income, wealth, and unemployment outcomes.
-Next, we will investigate how racial discrimination in hiring contributes to these disparities.
+Next, we investigate how racial discrimination in hiring contributes to these disparities.